This post was updated on October 24th, 2019

 But just telling someone to quit sugar is not as straight forward as it may seem so if you’ll bear with me, I’ll give you the quick explanation on how to do it correctly.

 Fructose and glucose are the two simple sugars that make up just about every kind of sugary food.
 Eating significant amounts of glucose is unhelpful for both PCOS and weight loss because your body needs to produce more insulin in order to process it.
-The glucose found in sugar also provides cortisol the extra energy it needs to sabotage the hard work you’ve been doing at the gym.
+The glucose found in sugar also helps cortisol sabotage the hard work you’ve been doing at the gym by promoting the accumulation of visceral fat (Gyllenhammer et al. 201484).

 But while glucose is unhelpful, fructose is simply harmful.
 Unlike glucose which is used by every cell in your body, fructose can only be metabolized via the liver leading some experts to call it alcohol without the buzz (Lustig 201327).